 FIGURE 1: Forecast Workforce Inefficiencies

 People often increase their Intensity to complete their workload.
-People STRETCH their contribution in hours worked and the pace they work.
-This STRETCH increases Forecast Outcomes and reduce Shortfall.
+People STRETCH their contribution in hours worked and the pace that they work at.
+This STRETCH increases Forecast Outcomes and reduces Shortfall.
 For example, people that are required to work 40 hours a week might be prepared to work 8 hours over time, which is 20% more.
 Furthermore, they might reduce this 8 hours of over-time work at a faster pace.
 Either way, the same Outcome can be achieved.